Jeans don’t always hug curves the way they should …

 “Wash is specific to denim, so if a customer is shopping for sweats or bodysuits instead, Flow recognizes this and assigns those products a color filter option instead of wash.”

 The GOOD AMERICAN team was able to use Flow to create automated workflows themselves in less than a day.
 Even with significant growth already, they’ve set aggressive sales targets for 2018 and expect future growth to be fueled, in part, by efficiency gains attributed to automation.

 “We’re really excited about Shopify Flow not only because it saves us time and money but also because it allows us to focus on strategic initiatives that will move the needle instead of manual data entry tasks.”

-Mehmet Dokumcu, Head of Digital & E-Commerce at GOOD AMERICAN
+Mehmet Dokumcu, GOOD AMERICAN